Perceptive Discrimination

 Firstly, the person discriminated against does not have to have the protected characteristic the employer believes they have, to claim discrimination.
 What matters is that less favourable treatment occurred because of the perceived protected characteristic.
 The unfair treatment itself could include:

-• Refusal to hire someone
+• Refusal to hire someone.

-• Bullying behaviour
+• Bullying behaviour.

-• Failing to consider someone for promotion or career progression
+• Failing to consider someone for promotion or career progression.

 Often, the discriminatory behaviour occurs without evidence, and is often the result of unconscious bias.
 While this behaviour may not be intentional, the law still applies.
 One of your responsibilities as an employer is to ensure discriminatory behaviours don't occur.
-You should provide assistance to those who possess a protected characteristic where possible.
+You should provide protection to those who possess a protected characteristic where possible.

+Remember perceptive discrimination is always direct discrimination.
 For a staff member to claim discrimination based on the relevant protected group of marriage & civil partnership, it cannot be discrimination by perception.
 Instead, it must be in the form of any other direct discrimination or indirect discrimination.

 pregnant employee checks her employment responsibilities